Explore our newest colors - free samples available

 Protecting Enamel and Ceramic Coated Range Hoods

-Enamel and ceramic coatings are delicate and prone to chipping, scratching, and discoloration if not correctly cared for.
+Enamel and ceramic coatings are delicate and prone to chipping, scratching, and discoloration.
 Their glossy and colorful finish makes them susceptible to damage from harsh chemicals, abrasive cleaners, and rough handling.
 It's important to understand and respect the fragility and sensitivity of these coatings to maintain their pristine condition.

 When cleaning enamel and ceramic-coated range hoods, it is crucial to use gentle techniques that minimize the risk of chipping or scratching.
 This includes: